-The textile and clothing industry works on small orders of between 10,000 and 20,000 items delivered with short turnaround times of less than two weeks.
+The textile and clothing industry works on small orders of between 10,000 and 20,000 items delivered with short two weeks.

 Some large enterprises have opened warehouses in Europe and South Africa where they stock their products.
 As soon as an order is received, the goods are shipped directly from there.